apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/backup-and-restore/backup-and-restore-for-postgresql-standalone.md

     :::note

-    You do not need to specify other parameters for creating an cluster.
-The restoration automatically reads the parameters of the source cluster, including specification, disk size, etc., and create a new PostgreSQLL cluster with the same specifications.
+    You do not need to specify other parameters for creating a cluster.
+The restoration automatically reads the parameters of the source cluster, including specification, disk size, etc., and creates a new PostgreSQL cluster with the same specifications.

     :::